 It turns out both methods will yield a thicker and creamier texture.
 It’s a great tip you can use to experiment and produce your dream yogurt in the next batch!

 And what about time?
 Well, the longer the incubation period, the more lactic acid will be produced and the tangier the flavor.
+This is a similar concept to pizza-making, specifically the science of cold fermentation!
+Do not incubate any longer than 24 hours for safety reasons.

 How to Make This Recipe